Article

 The Introduction

-The introduction sets the reader's expectations, motivates them to read the rest of the article, and summarizes what they will do.
-It's usually three paragraphs or fewer.
-Think about these questions when writing your introduction.
+The Introduction section sets the reader's expectations, motivates them to read the rest of the article, and summarizes what they will do.
+It's usually three paragraphs or less.
+When writing your introduction, keep these questions in mind:

 • What is the article about?
 Is it an installation guide, a reference guide, a quickstart, a description of an architectural pattern, or something else?
 What software will the reader use?